ruffinweb/ruffineli77/README.md

 - 👋 Hi, I’m @ruffineli77 Im self-studying computer science and career goals align most with a data scienctist.
 - 👀 I’m interested in data analytics and data engineering.
 I want to improve my collaboration skills by working with a team.
 - 🌱 I’m currently learning Python 3, SQL, APIs, and data analytics.
-- 💞️ I’m looking to collaborate with other Python programmers as well as researchers and creative writers.
-Im most intrested in game design.
+- 💞️ # I’m looking to work as a data engineer.
 - 📫 How to reach me email- ruffineli77@gmail.com

 <!---